Amelia Kerr: Career

 In 2025, Amelia Kerr became one of The Hundred's first-ever direct signings, joining the Manchester Originals for the 2025 The Hundred season at a salary band of £65,000.

+In 2026, Kerr was announced as the White Ferns' captain, succeeding Devine, who stepped down after the previous year's World Cup.

+In March 2026, Kerr took a hat-trick in a WODI against Zimbabwe, becoming the third New Zealand women's player to achieve the feat.

+In April 2026, Kerr scored 179 not out in a WODI against South Africa, taking her team to the highest successful run chase in the history of women's ODI's.

 Personal life

 Kerr's mother Jo and father Robbie both played cricket at domestic level representing Wellington.
 Her elder sister Jess, who plays for Wellington was, in January 2020, named in New Zealand's national cricket squad against South Africa women.
 Her grandfather, Bruce Murray, played Test cricket for New Zealand.
 Her cousin, Cilla Duncan, represented New Zealand (Football Ferns) at international football.

 Jess is a teacher at Tawa Intermediate, of which both of the two sisters are alumnae, and Amelia became a teacher aide for autistic students.

+Kerr is in a relationship with fellow New Zealand international cricketer Nathan Smith.
+The couple met while playing for Wellington Blaze and Wellington cricket team, respectively, in 2021–22.
+Since then, their profiles have risen substantially: by 2026, Kerr was captaining the defending champions in the 2026 Women's T20 World Cup, Smith was starring in that season's New Zealand men's team's Test tour of England, and the two players were being described by ESPNcricinfo as "New Zealand cricket's power couple".